-- The plant structure is built according to the substation structure. - To add a protection relay to a project, a suitable Connectivity package is needed.
-Protection relays can be added either while connected or disconnected or through other means such as an IED template. - IED objects are uniquely named within the PCM600 project.
+- In order to add an IED to a project, a suitable ConnPack is needed.
+IEDs can be added either while connected, disconnected or through other means such as an IED template. - IED objects are uniquely named within the PCM600 project.